nestjs/docs.nestjs.com/content/openapi/introduction.md

 <figure><img src="/assets/swagger1.png" /></figure>

 The `SwaggerModule` automatically reflects all of your endpoints.
-Also, in order to display the Swagger UI, `@nestjs/swagger` makes use of either `swagger-ui-express` or `fastify-swagger` depending on the platform.
+Note that the Swagger UI is created using either `swagger-ui-express` or `fastify-swagger`, depending on the platform.

 > info **Hint** To generate and download a Swagger JSON file, navigate to `http://localhost:3000/api-json` in your browser (assuming that your Swagger documentation is available under `http://localhost:3000/api`).